superloopnetwork/superloop/README.md

         enter_config_mode=True,
     ):
 ```

-This will set the system path of superloop to '/usr/local/lib/python3.x/dist-packages/superloop'.
-If you have superloop installed in another directory, change the path accordingly.

 Before we begin, I've constructed this application for easy database management by utilizing the power of YAML files.
 There are a combination of two YAML files that require management (default path is ~/database/):

   1. nodes.yaml